mhio/pinky/doc/API.md

 <a name="firstInSeriesWithoutError"></a>

 ## firstInSeriesWithoutError(iterable) ⇒ <code>Promise</code>
-<p>Run a bunch of promises, if the first fails return the next.
+<p>Run a bunch of promises in series, if the one fails move onto the next.</p>
-All promises start resolving immediately.</p>

 **Kind**: global function
 **Returns**: <code>Promise</code> - <p>{ description_of_the_return_value }</p>